Fatigue

 When to see a doctor

-All people feel fatigue occasionally, and not every case of fatigue requires evaluation by a doctor, particularly those that accompany an acute illness (such as an acute infection) or that go away after a week or so.
-However, fatigue that seems to last longer or has no obvious explanation should be evaluated.
+All people feel fatigue occasionally, and not every case of fatigue requires evaluation by a doctor, particularly those that accompany an acute (sudden) illness (such as an acute infection) or that go away after a week or two.
+However, fatigue that lasts longer or has no obvious explanation should be evaluated.

-Older adults with a new or different headache or loss of vision and people who have serious accompanying symptoms should see a doctor immediately.
+Older adults with fatigue and a new or unusual headache or loss of vision, and people who have other serious symptoms with fatigue, should see a doctor immediately.
 Even if they have no other symptoms, older adults with fatigue should see their doctor as soon as possible.
 Other people who have other warning signs should see a doctor in a few days.
-People who have no warning signs should call their doctor.
-The doctor can decide how quickly they need to be seen.
+People who have no additional warning signs other than fatigue should call their doctor.
+The doctor can help decide how quickly they need to be seen.
 Typically a delay of a week or so is not harmful.

 What the doctor does